robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-15 17:41:48 UTC
+**Last Updated:** 2025-12-15 18:11:04 UTC

 **Status:** Maintenance
 **Reason:** The panda cam system is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later; the webcam feed will be restored once maintenance is complete.
+**Recommendation:** Please check back later; the live feed should be available again after maintenance is completed.
-**Technical Note:** The message indicates a standard maintenance notice with a timestamp of 17:41 UTC for when the system will be checked again.
+**Technical Note:** The message indicates a scheduled downtime with a timestamp of 18:11 UTC for rechecking.

-**Blog Summary:** The panda cam is temporarily unavailable due to scheduled maintenance.
+**Blog Summary:** The panda cam is temporarily unavailable due to maintenance.
 We appreciate your patience and will update you once the live feed is back online.

 ---